-Whether it’s more of a coronavirus preparedness care package filled with things like masks, gloves and disinfectant wipes, or follows a self-care theme with items like a soothing scented candle, lip balm and hand lotion – simply showing you care can go a long way.
+Whether it’s a holiday care package filled with seasonal goodies or a box of items the recipient can use to treat themselves, simply showing you care can go a long way.
 Include a handwritten note and a few of their favorite snacks to make it even more personal.
 Keep the whole thing a secret, and your loved one will enjoy a pleasant surprise.

 Donate Toys to Kids in Need

 Organizations like Cradles to Crayons, which accepts clothing, shoes and books as well as toys, and Toys For Tots – now featuring a new Virtual Toy Box that lets you donate from home – are both great options for bringing joy to children in need.

 If you’d prefer donating to places closer to home, reach out to local daycare centers or children’s homes and shelters, where new and gently used toys will be greatly appreciated.
 Also consider hospitals, where toys can go to ailing children, their siblings or help keep kids entertained in waiting rooms.
 These toys should be new due to hospitals’ hygiene policies.
 Contact the hospital for more specific requirements.

 The holiday season is always busy for delivery drivers and mail delivery personnel, and this year will be especially hectic with so many people still opting to shop online and send gifts rather than doing it in person.